 #2.
 Reflecting Surface

 it is the surfaces that act as a workpiece for the autocollimators.
 Using the autocollimator, the angles of tilt of this reflecting surface is to be measured.
 It reflects the parallels of light rays coming through an objective lens.

 #3.
 Diverging Lens

-the diverging lens, which is also knowns as the objective lens, is used to parallelize the light rays coming through the beams splitter so that parallels light rays reach the reflectors.
+the diverging lens, which is also knowns as the objective lens, is used to parallelize the light rays coming through the beam’s splitter so that parallel light rays reach the reflectors.

 #4.
 Beam Splitter

-the beams splitter is used to split the light rays and direct them towards the objective lens.
+the beam splitter is used to split the light rays and direct them towards the objective lens.

 #5.
 Target Graticule

 The light rays, after getting reflected, reached this target graticule, and the distance between the incident & reflected ray is traced in this target’s graticules.